 HRSA-funded health centers are also an essential component of the Ending the HIV Epidemic in the U.S. initiative.
 They serve a leading role in helping to diagnose, treat, prevent, and respond to HIV to end the epidemic.
 In 2022, health centers screened nearly 3.5 million patients for HIV.
 They also linked patients newly diagnosed with HIV to appropriate care within 30 days.

 Driving Quality Improvement

-HRSA’s quality improvement investments advance a model of coordinated, comprehensive, and patient-centered care, integrating medical, dental, behavioral health, substance use disorder, and patient services.
+HRSA’s quality improvement investments advance a model of coordinated, comprehensive, and patient-centered care.

 These investments have positioned 1,058 health centers (77%) to achieve Patient-Centered Medical Home (PCMH) recognition.
 The PCMH model of care enables health centers to have strong patient outcomes at lower costs despite treating a sicker and poorer population in comparison with other health care settings.

 Despite significant challenges, health centers have remained committed to providing high-quality primary health care services.
 In fact, 96% of health centers improved 5 or more clinical quality measures (CQMs).
 More than half (55%) reported improvements in ten or more CQMs.

 Besides better patient outcomes, the health center model of care decreases the use of costly care choices, such as visits to emergency departments and hospitals.1 Health center patients also had 24% lower spending compared to non-health center patients across all services provided.2